CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day1/Exercise3.md

 1. Select the **Logs (1)** option under **General** on the left hand menu.

-   >**Note:** You may need to disable the "Always show queries" option and close the *Queries* window to run the statements.
+   >**Note:** You may need to disable the "Always show Queries hub" option and close the *Queries* window to run the statements.

 1. Choose working mode as **KQL mode (2)**, enter the below given query **(3)**, then click **Run (4)** and in **Results (5)** section see the output of the query.